emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 **I'm going to also publicly document my notes for the Azure Network Engineer certification (AZ-700) exam.
 I'm currently applying for cloud engineer roles so I think this will augment my skills in the meantime.
 I definitely want to take this exam but I'll probably do that after I actually get the job.**

+## 03.17.2025
+**Today's Topic**
+* Design and implement Azure ExpressRoute
+________________________
+Design an ExpressRoute deployment

+ExpressRoute locations are called peering locations or meet-me-locations.
+They are colocation facilities where Microsoft Enterprise Edge (MSEE) devices are located.
+These locations are the entry point to Microsoft's network.
+They are globally distributed.

+They also have satellite options as well.
+Never knew this.
+There are also three SKUs for ExpressRoute: Local, Standard and Premium.
+Local is all unlimited.
+Standard and Premium can be unlimited or metered.

+The usage of the Microsoft Global Network is charged on top of the ExpressRoute Direct.

 ## 03.16.2025
 **Today's Topic**
 * Design and implement Azure ExpressRoute